medavox/distribackup/docs/report/report.md

 * File-System Watcher
     - Uses inotify on Linux & android
     - Triggers events which start the sync process

-During the course of implementation, the working design evolved away from using several .

-The Rsync Diff Chunking functionality was no longer needed after the network architecture was changed to the Publisher-Subscriber model.
 All differences were made predictable without using the rsync windowed hashing technique to measure differences across a network: Subscribers only have older versions in a linear succession of versions, rather than having a related but possibly divergent copy with its own changes in a tree.

 The design prototype implemented for this project does not include functionality for peer discovery using DHT or any other techniques.
 Currently, peers share information about other peers that have already connected at least once to the network, and peers are also announced to the whole network once they initiate a connection to any member.
 However there is no way for the network to actively discover peers which have not initiated a connection.